calniotrey/stellaris-list-extender/README.md

 ## Detailed description : Read before using
 This mod allows modders to use lists of variables and lists of (non-global) event_targets.
-A list (both for variables and for event_targets) is characterized by it's name (for example `resources_list`).
+A list (both for variables and for event_targets) is characterized by its name (for example `resources_list`).
 A list of variables has the same scope rules as a variable.
-A list of event_targets has the same rules as an non-global event_target: it only lasts in the unbroken event chain.
+A list of event_targets has the same rules as a non-global event_target: it only lasts in the unbroken event chain.
 To access a certain index of the list, you can use `listname_index`.
 A list is basically just a collection of variables beginning with the list name followed by an underscore.
 However, the index **must** have 2 digits (so 00, 01, 02, ...
 09, 10, ...).
-A quick note about a little known Stellaris modding limitation: scripted_effects (and probably triggers too) can only have a **maximum of 5 level of stacks**.
-This means that if a scripted_effects named A calls B, B calls C, C calls D, D calls E, then any call from E to another scripted_effect F will make the game consider F as an unknown scripted_effect and will (probably) break the whole scripted_effect chain.
+A quick note about a little known Stellaris modding limitation: scripted_effects (and probably triggers, too) can only have a **maximum of 5 levels of the stack**.
+This means that if a scripted_effect named A calls B, B calls C, C calls D, D calls E, then any call from E to another scripted_effect F will make the game consider F as an unknown scripted_effect and will (probably) break the whole scripted_effect chain.
 Due to this limitation, the index has to be between 00 (included) and 99 (included).
 I'm considering to switch to a hexadecimal base (currently decimal) in the near future to allow a higher number of elements (256).
-However I want to optimize the sort algorithm first.
+However, I want to optimize the sort algorithm first.
-The highest index (99) is defined by the number of stacks SLEX uses to get and set the variables/event_targets.
-The getter and setter (and all same functions such as change/multiply/...) use 1 stack level for constant index and 2 stacks level for variable index.
-The sort function uses 3 stacks level.
+The highest index (99) is defined by the number of stack levels SLEX uses to get and set the variables/event_targets.
+The getter and setter (and all similar functions such as change/multiply/...) use 1 stack level for constant index and 2 stack levels for variable index.
+The sort function uses 3 stack levels.
 This means that when writing your scripted_effects, you should have a maximum of 2 stack levels when using the sort functions, 3 when using getter/setter with a variable index and 4 when using a constant index.
 One last warning before closing the "Must read" part: For some reason, Stellaris doesn't like 1 letter variable.
 So please do not use i/a/b/c/...

 ## Examples
 List of the ingame examples:
-*one non-localised edict: It ranks the empires by descending number of pops and give 1 pop per distance in the ranking to the first.
+One non-localised edict: It ranks the empires by descending number of pops and give 1 pop per distance in the ranking to the first.
 That means the empire with the most amount of pops gets 0 pops, the second gets 1 pop, and so on.
 Only default empires as well as (awakaned) fallen empires are taken into account.
 These empires also need to have a capital_scope (which they probably have).
 When active, you have a 10 days delay to get into observer mode before the event fires.

 To access the ingame examples, open the console and type `effect set_global_flag = SLEX_example`.